SultansOfCode/Chatonildo/README.md

 ## Using

-Start a private conversation with the bot or add it to a group, then send the `/start` command
+Start a private conversation with the bot or add it to a group

 In private, the bot will answer any message